COVID-19 pandemic and animals: Non-human great apes

+Translocation has been historically one of the largest risk points for the infection of great apes with human originating diseases, and then spreading them to new captive or wild populations.
+However, since the beginning of the COVID-19 pandemic the enforcement of personal protective equipment, screening for COVID-19 and other diseases, and vaccinated staff has lowered the potential disease transmission from humans to wild orangutan populations.

 Hamsters

 In January 2022, a cull of hamsters was announced in Hong Kong.
 Some 2,000 animals have been expected to be killed after a worker in a pet shop tested positive for the virus, which was also found among the pets.
 Conscious of the virus' ability to spread among hamsters, and the possibility of transmission between species, in line with the territory's 'zero covid' policy, the cull was invoked.